 The key to devising a safe but effective test plan is first to perform a detailed risk assessment.
 This will identify any fragilities within the system under test, detail any possible mitigations, and allow you to make an informed trade-off between thoroughness and risk.
 Options for testing include:

 - Active enumeration (ARP scanning)

 - Design review (paper exercise only)

-For example, port scanning is normally considered a low-risk method of testing, and network hosts should not crash when exposed to one, however some types of programmable logic controller have been known to do exactly that.
-If necessary, Nettitude can mitigate risk of this type by performing safety trials beforehand against the specific device models that are connected to the network under test.
+For example, port scanning is normally considered a low-risk method of testing, and network hosts should not crash when exposed to one, however some types of the programmable logic controller have been known to do exactly that.
+If necessary, Nettitude can mitigate the risk of this type by performing safety trials beforehand against the specific device models that are connected to the network under test.

 Difficult decisions may be needed to achieve the best results, but doing nothing is not a safe option.
 You do not want the first test of your control systems to be by an attacker who intends them harm.